-Our result infers that color does helps common myna with their quantity judgment, but just up to a certain level.
-Their performance of this session had reached an asymptote, unlike humans and infants which have much more complex and higher level of numerical ability.
-Wynn (1992) suggests that infants possess true numerical concepts, and humans are innately endowed with arithmetical abilities where they are capable of discriminating, representing, and remembering particular small numbers of items and successfully add and subtract over numbers of items that exceed object-tracking limits (Starkey and Cooper Jr 1980; McCrink and Wynn 2004).
+Our result infers that colour does helps common myna with their quantity judgment, but just up to a certain level.
+Their performance for this session had reached an asymptote, unlike humans and infants who have much more complex and higher level of numerical ability.
+Wynn (1992) suggests that infants possess true numerical concepts, and humans are innately endowed with arithmetical abilities where they are capable of discriminating, representing, and remembering particular small number of items, and successfully add and subtract over number of items that exceed object-tracking limits (Starkey & Cooper Jr 1980; McCrink & Wynn 2004).

-Liebe et al. (2009) suggest that color can lead to either enhanced or decreased recognition memory for natural scenes dependent on whether the color is diagnostic for the task at hand.
-Vision senses numerosity directly, presenting it to consciousness as a visual quality like shape or color, enabling rough estimates of number to be made without the intervention of counting or other cognitive mechanisms (Burr and Ross 2008).
+Liebe et al. (2009) suggest that colour can lead to either enhanced or decreased recognition memory for natural scenes dependent on whether the colour is diagnostic for the task at hand.
+Vision senses numerosity directly, presenting it to consciousness as a visual quality like shape or colour, enabling rough estimates of number to be made without the intervention of counting or other cognitive mechanisms (Burr & Ross 2008).
 Even if animals are able to discriminate stimuli very well, they often judge them as similar to each other (Gumbert 2000).
-Common crows reaction suggests that colors do not seem to affect the birds' numerical ability.
+Common crows reaction suggests that colours do not seem to affect the birds' numerical ability.
 Although considered one of the most intelligent birds amongst the avian species, numerical capabilities might not be a forte for this species.